GoldStar184/Xtreme-Wiki/Generic-Guides.md

 - [ Applications -> GPIO ]
  - So far I only used it for the ESP32 Wifi Marauder, so I might add more stuff as I get feedback and dms from people wanting to contribute.
 The ESP32 Wifi Marauder has its own section.

-# Xtreme Firmware
-With the new V40 update of the Xtreme Firmware, we got introduced to a lot of changes in the animation system, aswell as a new Application called Xtreme Settings.

-You can find the Xtreme Settings by pressing the **Arrow Up** in the menu.
-Or by selecting the Xtreme Settings app from the main menu.

-## Graphics:
-#### Asset Pack:
-- SFW:     Change all graphics to the default flipper animations (SFW)
-- NSFW:  Change all graphics to Clara's NSFW animations
-- WatchDogs: Change all graphics to Willy's WD animations
-- Other: Other animations which you installed via our [Asset pack feature](https://github.com/ClaraCrazy/Flipper-Xtreme/wiki/Asset-Packs "Asset pack feature")

-#### Anim Speed:
-- Change the speed of your animations from 25% up to 300%.
-Default = 100%

-#### Cycle Anims:
-- Lets you cycle through the animations without having to hold the enter button in the menu.
-Options: OFF (infinity), 30S, 1M, 5M, 10M 15M, 30M, 1H, 2H, 6H, 12H, 24H and customisable in Meta.txt (uses the Meta for the current animation. to change the duration, change it in the Meta of the animation).
-Default = Meta.txt

-#### Unlock Anims:
-- Acts like an unlock all -> Unlock all animations without a lvl requirement, bypasses the mood requirement aswell.
-Default = OFF

-## Status Bar:

-#### Battery Icon:
-- Customize the style of your battery.
-Options: OFF (disable battery), Bar, %, Inv. %, Retro3, Retro5, Bar %.

-#### Status Icons:
-- Lets you toggle on and off the Icons for SD and BT

-#### Bar Borders:
-- Lets you toggle on and off the Bar Borders

-#### Bar Background:
-- Lets you toggle on and off the Bar Background

-## Protocols:

-#### BadKB Mode:
-- Lets you default between USB and BT for the Bad KB app ( you can still change the mode in the config of the the Bad KB app, this is just the defualt for when you open it. )

-#### BadBT Remember:
-- Toggle on or off whether devices should be allowed to reconnect to your flipper without re-pairing with the flipper

-#### SubGHz Frequencies:
-Allows you to add custom frequencies to Sub-GHz!
-##### Static Frequencies:
-- Static Freq: Shows what custom frequency is selected ( needed for the Delete button below )
-- Delete Static Freq: Deletes the current selected custom frequency ( look at the Static Freq list above )
-- Add Static Freq: Lets you add a custom static frequency.

-##### Hopper Frequencies:
-- Hopper Freq: Shows what custom frequency is selected ( needed for the Delete button below )
-- Delete Hopper Freq: Deletes the current selected custom frequency ( look at the Hopper Freq list above )
-- Add Hopper Freq: Lets you add a custom hopper frequency.

-#### SubGhz Extend:
-- Lets you set 'dangerous' frequencies.
-Just kidding, they say that for legal bullshit, both antenna and the chip are built to be able to operate at these frequencies.
-It's just that the default one's are for legal public usage.

-#### SubGhz Bypass:
-- Lets you bypass your country's frequency restrictions.
-Unlocks all 'safe' / semi legal frequencies

-### Dolphin

-#### XP Level:
-- Lets you set your own XP level.
-Lvl 1 - 30. **Lvl 30 = Max Lvl.**

-#### Butthurt Timer:
-- Lets you set the Butthurt time (interval) in which the flipper's mood will change due to you not actively using it.
-Options: OFF, 30 minutes, 1 hour, 2 hours, 4 hours, 6 hours, 8 hours, 12 hours, 24 hours, 48 hours.
-Default = 12 hours

-### Misc
-#### Sort Dirs First:
-- Forces your flipper to sort dirs before files and put the dirs above the files

-#### Change Device Name
-- Changes the name of your flipper

-### Experimental Options:

-#### Dark Mode:
-- Inverts all the colors on your flipper forcing it to make a "darkmode"

-#### Left Handed:
-- Flips the screen of the flipper and inverts all inputs

 # Flipper Keyboard